Cats Theory Primer: Reasoning and Revisions

 2. Category Theory for Programmers

-The constructive elements of the critique asked some questions; namely whats and object and morphism?
+The constructive elements of said critique asked some questions; namely whats and object and morphism?
 How are they defined?
 Provide an example of these.
 What is a category, provide an example, how do you split categories into different types?
-So here is an attempt at answering:
+So here is another attempt at answering:

 What is an Object?